Nevada Board of Wildlife Commissioners’ Meeting-

 The show broadcasts live on KRNG 101.3FM from the America Matters Studio at the Reno Town Mall.
 The program is also heard online nationwide (go to www.americamatters.us and hit the Listen Live button) and on smartphones using the TuneIn Radio app.
 During the show, there will be postings to the America Matters and Nevada Matters Facebook pages and to our LinkedIn and Twitter accounts about our discussion.
 Come to the Reno Town Mall or call in with your questions or comments to 775.827.8900 or 855.790.8255.

 There is so much confusion about our law SB 213 these days.
-It's like rolling a boulder uphill all day long to sort it out.
-Incorrect information, unfortunately, finds its way into the media.
 A few facts for the record:

 It was not the intent of SB213 to exempt private property owners from registering their traps.
 It was considered, but never written into the law.
 There are arguments on both sides, but the arguments against this exemption held the day.